Kaden5480/poy-fast-reset/Guide.md

 When using the "restore" keybind, you have the option of restoring the player and scene states separately.

-- `Restore player state` Only the player state will be restored.
+- `Restore player state` Whether the player state will be restored.
-- `Restore scene state` Only the scene state will be restored.
+- `Restore scene state` Whether the scene state will be restored.
 - `Use initial player state` The initial state of the player will be restored instead of your normal/temporary state.
 - `Use initial scene state` The initial state of the scene